 - eBay is Fairly Paid

 eBay invests a lot of money in marketing activities and platform development.
-It is therefore understandable they are not wanting the transaction to be made off-site, so they are unable to collect their deserved fee for listing and promoting a product.
+Therefore, it is understandable they do not want to make the transaction off-site, so they are unable to collect their fee entitlement for listing and promoting a product.

 eBay is not disallowing links altogether.
 Sellers are still able to link to product videos, information on delivery and courier services and legally required information.